KazukiKimuraJP/KazukiReiwa/README.md

 To download the fonts visit the [Kazuki Kimura's downloads page](https://github.com/KazukiKimuraJP/KazukiReiwa), the [Email](kazuki.kimura.jp@gmail.com) or from my [official site](https://www.kazukikimura.com).

 ## Basic Information
-Basic Latin letters (numbers and punctuation) was added in 2020 (September) Russian letters in 2020 (November)
+- Basic Latin letters (numbers and punctuation) was added in 2020 (September)
+- Russian letters in 2020 (November)
-Greek letters in 2020 (December)
+- Greek letters in 2020 (December)
-Japanese in 2021 (November)
+- Japanese in 2021 (November)
-Refactored hitting and kernings in 2021 (December) Added Braille in 2021 (January)
+- Refactored hitting and kernings in 2021 (December)
+- Added Braille in 2021 (January)
-Fixed kernings and size for small ppm in 2021 (January)
+- Fixed kernings and size for small ppm in 2021 (January)
 - KazukiReiwa Light, Medium, Bold were released in 2022 (20 January)

+- Fixed Ascending, Descending, reformatted Bold and Light version, fixed width for most characters in Latin. in 2022 (24 January)

 ## Designer
 Kazuki Kimura